 - enhance their spiritual, moral, cultural and social development by:

-- developing an awareness of the fundamental questions of life raised by human experiences, and of how the Christian faith and other religious teachings can relate to them
+- Developing an awareness of the fundamental questions of life raised by human experiences, and of how the Christian faith and other religious teachings can relate to them

 - responding to such questions with references to the teachings and practices of the Christian faith and other religious traditions, and to their own understanding and experience

 The school uses the LDBS scheme of work for RE which covers the six main world religions and a number of thematic units for Upper Juniors.
 The content of the curriculum is in the main part Christianity.
-Children have an hour of RE taught each week which is separate to the children’s entitlement for collective worship.
+Children have at least an hour of RE taught each week which is separate to the children’s entitlement for collective worship.